Louis Bourgeois (architect)

 Jean-Baptiste Louis Bourgeois (March 19, 1856 – August 20, 1930) was a Canadian architect, active in Canada and the United States.
+He is perhaps best known for designing the Baháʼí House of Worship in Wilmette, Illinois.

 History

 In his youth, Louis Bourgeois worked as a clerk in a church contractor's office in Trois-Rivières, Quebec.
-Through this experience planned the construction of the Church of Saint-Wenceslas in 1892.
-He married Marie Tourville.
-His wife's medical bills caused him to go into debt, and thus he moved to Montreal to work as an apprentice sculptor to Napoléon Bourassa.
+The medical bills of his wife, Marie Gronville, caused him to go into debt, and thus he moved to Montreal to work as an apprentice sculptor to Napoléon Bourassa.
 Bourassa sent Bourgeois to Paris to study sculpture with his cousin Louis Philippe Hebert.
 Bourgeois left his studies and travelled to other countries including Italy, Greece, Egypt, and Persia.

 He returned to North America in 1896, to Chicago where he worked with innovative architect Louis Sullivan.
-Within several years he moved to Southern California, where he designed a landmark residence in the Mission Revival style, in central Hollywood for the popular still life painter Paul de Longpré.
+Within several years he moved to Southern California, where he designed the Paul de Longpré Residence in the Mission Revival style, in central Hollywood for the popular still-life painter Paul de Longpré.
 The 1898 house at Hollywood Boulevard and Cahuenga, with an art gallery to sell de Longpré paintings and surrounded by the expansive "Le Roi de Fleur" gardens, became a tourist destination on a P.E.
 Redcars line.
 Bourgeois also taught French to de Longpré's daughters, and married one of them, Alice.

+Bourgeois jointly created a design with Francis E. Dunlap and Charles L. Morgan for the 1922 Tribune Tower design competition.
+Their design was named an "honorable mention".

 Baháʼí

-By the Winter of 1906 Bourgeois and his wife had joined the Baháʼí Faith after having "come into association with the Baha'i Faith through Marie Watson and Mary Hanford Ford,"(then of the Boston Baháʼí community.)
+By the winter of 1906, Bourgeois and his wife had joined the Baháʼí faith after having "come into association with the Baha'i Faith through Marie Watson and Mary Hanford Ford" (then of Boston's Baháʼí community.)
 The Baháʼí teaching on the unity of religions was also important to him.
 When he was in New York City, Bourgeois joined the community there but then soon moved to Teaneck, New Jersey to expand the Baháʼí community there.